livvie1988/OliviaSkinner/Report-a-bug.md

         Userscript Manager: (The type of userscript manager you are using; Greasemonkey or Tampermonkey)

-        Userscript Version: (The userscript manager version you are using; 3.2beta1, 3.10.84)
+        Userscript Manager Version: (The userscript manager version you are using; 3.2beta1, 3.10.84)

         Problem Description: (Try to be as precise as possible, include screenshot(s) or video(s) if the problem can be visualized)